3 rings of acorn squash on blue plate

 Lots of healthy people aren’t eating enough potassium, so this is a healthy dietary addition.
 But if you must restrict dietary potassium, this will be a veggie to avoid.

 There are also 43 mcg RAE of vitamin A, in the form of beta-carotene.
-With 115 calories in cup, this filling vegetable has less energy than potatoes, pasta, sweet potatoes, or rice, so it is a nutrient dense choice.
-Nutrition information from: USDA Food Data Central.
+With 115 calories in a cup, this filling vegetable has less energy than potatoes, pasta, sweet potatoes, or rice, so it is a nutrient-dense choice.

 Simple Orange Cinnamon Acorn Squash Rings